vivasaayi/JVMDoctor/README.md

 2. Build a lightweight backend for log/trace correlation and long-term metric storage
 3. Provide a customizable dashboard and alerting presets
 4. Demo: Start a JAR from a UI and monitor it (see `backend/` module)
+5. K8s/Scale out: use `k8s-daemonset.yaml` and `Dockerfile.agent` to deploy the agent to each node.
+Agents can be configured with the `CENTRAL_BACKEND_URL` environment variable — the backend exposes `/api/metrics/push` to accept plain Prometheus metric text.

 ## Files to look at
 - `agent/src/main/java/com/jvmdoctor/Agent.java` — Java agent and sample collector
 - `sample-app/src/main/java/com/jvmdoctor/SampleApp.java` — tiny app to exercise the agent
+ - `Dockerfile.agent` — container recipe for the agent
+ - `k8s-daemonset.yaml` — example DaemonSet to run an agent on every node and push metrics to the central backend

 License: MIT
 # JVMDoctor